Meteor-Community-Packages/meteor-simple-schema/README.md

 With complex keys, it might be difficult to understand what "required" means.
 Here's a brief explanation of how requiredness is interpreted:

-* If `type` is `Array` or is an array (any type surrounded by array brackets), then "required" means that key must have a value, but an empty array is fine.
+* If `type` is `Array`, then "required" means that key must have a value, but an empty array is fine.
 (If an empty array is *not* fine, add the `minCount: 1` option.)
-* For items within an array, or when the key name ends with ".$", the `optional` option has no effect.
+* For array items (when the key name ends with ".$"), the `optional` option has no effect.
 That is, something cannot be "required" to be in an array.
 * If a key is required at a deeper level, the key must have a value *only if* the object it belongs to is present.
 * When the object being validated is a Mongo modifier object, changes that would unset or `null` a required key result in validation errors.

 That last point can be confusing, so let's look at a couple examples:

 * Say you have a required key "friends.address.city" but "friends.address" is optional.
 If "friends.address" is set in the object you're validating, but "friends.address.city" is not, there is a validation error.
 However, if "friends.address" is *not* set, then there is no validation error for "friends.address.city" because the object it belongs to is not present.
 * If you have a required key "friends.$.name", but the `friends` array has no objects in the object you are validating, there is no validation error for "friends.$.name".
 When the `friends` array *does* have objects, every present object is validated, and each object could potentially have a validation error if it is missing the `name` property.
 For example, when there are two objects in the friends array and both are missing the `name` property, there will be a validation error for both "friends.0.name" and "friends.1.name".

 ### min/max

-* If `type` is `Number` or `[Number]`, these rules define the minimum or maximum numeric value.
+* If `type` is `Number`, these rules define the minimum or maximum numeric value.
-* If `type` is `String` or `[String]`, these rules define the minimum or maximum string length.
+* If `type` is `String`, these rules define the minimum or maximum string length.
-* If `type` is `Date` or `[Date]`, these rules define the minimum or maximum date, inclusive.
+* If `type` is `Date`, these rules define the minimum or maximum date, inclusive.

 You can alternatively provide a function that takes no arguments and returns the appropriate minimum or maximum value.
 This is useful, for example, if the minimum Date for a field should be "today".

 ### exclusiveMin/exclusiveMax

 Set to `true` to indicate that the range of numeric values, as set by min/max, are to be treated as an exclusive range.
 Set to `false` (default) to treat ranges as inclusive.

 ### integer